help-me-mom/ng-mocks/README.md

 );
 ```

 Profit.
+That should be enough for the start.

 The functions above help with an easy start, but they do not cover all
 possible cases and do not provide tools for customizing behavior.
 Consider reading [`MockBuilder`](#mockbuilder) and [`MockRender`](#mockrender)
 if you want **to mock child dependencies like a pro** in your Angular tests.